JeppeSRC/FuckMake/README.md

 `GetFiles(Directory, Wildcards, Exclusions)`

 -   `Directory` The root directory to start grabbing files in.
 -   `Wildcards` You can use this to filter the files included.
 Example `*.c` will only include files that end with a `.c`.
-Multiple wildcards can be specified if seperated by a comma(`,`)
+Multiple wildcards can be specified if seperated by a space
 -   `Exclusions` Used to exclute files and subdirectories that gets included.
 Example `print.c` will exclude all files named `print.c` even if it gets included by the wildcard parameter.

 All parameters are optional, all files in the current directory will be included if all are left blank.